Later generations of Egyptians still recognized Mentuhotep's

 will take this glance, even fewer will remember it.
 And hardly

-surprising, from what they can see of it: it's no more then a ruin.
+surprising: it's no more then a ruin.

 Except for the platform, no part of it stands higher then 1 meter.